sramteke171/js-axios-ajax-giphy-lab/README.md

 ## Axios AJAX Giphy

-For homework, you'll practice what we learned today ad return a random gif from the [Giphy API](https://developers.giphy.com/explorer).
+Today, you'll practice what we learned today ad return a random gif from the [Giphy API](https://developers.giphy.com/explorer).

 Giphy requires an API key (it's free).
 However, I've given you the random endpoint with a working API key in the `script.js` file.